henryizi/GoFitAI/docs/fixes/FOOD_RECOGNITION_ENHANCEMENT.md

 ---

-*This enhancement transforms SnapBodyAI from generic food description to specific dish recognition, making it a true culinary AI assistant! 🍳✨*
+*This enhancement transforms GoFitAI from generic food description to specific dish recognition, making it a true culinary AI assistant! 🍳✨*